if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * `GameObject model` - The GameObject to attempt to call the Highlight on.
-   * `Color? highlightColor` - The colour to highlight to.
+   * `Color? highlightColor` - The Color to highlight to.
    * `float fadeDuration` - The duration in time to fade from the initial colour to the target colour.
  * Returns
    * _none_